The Resorts Collection

-Auberge Resorts is a global collection of 19 extraordinary hotels, resorts, residences, and private clubs.
+Auberge Resorts Collection is a global collection of 19 extraordinary hotels, resorts, residences, and private clubs.

 With award-winning getaways from Los Cabos to Santorini, Auberge invites guests to enjoy exceptional service, thoughtful amenities, and to live their dream vacation.
 Whether that means exploring world-class wineries, exploring the rugged Rockies, or idling away on golden sand beaches, paradise is just a stay away.